Z-ajamy/CS_and_SE_BOOKS_exercises/README.md

 ### Hi again, it's me Abd al-rahman Al-ajamy

-this is my **HARD ROUDMAP** it's based on books and depends on delving into each topic as much as possible[^1].
+This is my **HARD ROADMAP**, which is based on books and focuses on delving into each topic as deeply as possible[^1].

 ![The Alchemist in Search of the Philosopher's Stone][Alchemist]

-## DOD
+## Definition of Done *DOD*

-It is also important to tell you about my own definition of done *DOD* that I will follow.
+==It is also important to tell you about my own definition of done *DOD* that I will follow.==

-    1. Search for the best books and other resources on the topic under study.
+1. **Search for resources**: Look for the best books and other reliable resources on the topic under study.
-    2. Read and follow every piece of information as much as possible to reach the deepest point that can be reached and benefited from.
+2. **Deep reading**: Study and follow every detail as much as possible to reach the deepest point of understanding and application.
-    3. Summarizing it in my paper summaries in a non-derogatory summary.
+3. **Summarization**: Write comprehensive yet concise paper summaries that cover all key points without omitting essential details.
+4. **Relational understanding**:
-    4. Understand how it affects the higher levels *if I am studying at a low level*, or understand how it affects the lower levels *if I am studying at a high level*.
+   - Understand how the topic influences higher levels if I am studying at a low level.
+   - Understand its foundational role if I am studying at a high level.
-    5. Solve the book exercises
+5. **Exercise practice**: Solve all exercises provided in the books or other resources.
-    6. Solving problems related to the subject under study will most likely depend on leetcode.
+6. **Problem-solving**: Practice problems related to the subject, primarily using platforms like LeetCode.
-    7. Practical application on a large project that includes previous concepts as a kind of review on them and the concepts that you have just completed.
+7. **Project application**: Develop a large, practical project that integrates previously studied concepts as a review and applies newly learned ideas.
-    8. Teasting & Teasting
+8. **Testing & Iteration**: Conduct thorough testing, iterating until the solution or project is robust.
-    9. Feynman Technique test for understanding and the ability to explain information without complexity and without resorting to any source other than ideas (neither Google nor ChatGPT)
+9. **Feynman Technique**: Test my understanding by explaining the topic clearly without using any external aids (neither Google nor ChatGPT).
-    10. Engage with a technical audience using LinkedIn, GitHub, Medium, or Stack Overflow.
+10. **Community engagement**: Share knowledge and progress with the technical community using platforms like LinkedIn, GitHub, Medium, or Stack Overflow.

 ***

+> I had to be a struggler myself, and a becoming and a goal and a contradiction of goals.
+Alas, how could anyone guess my will in its pathways?
+> *Friedrich Nietzsche*

 ![ubermensch][ubermensch]

 ## Topics

-The topics I will study will be as follows:
+The topics I will study include, but are not limited to, the following:

 - Mind mapping
 - C
 - C++
 - Testing
-- Algorithm
+- Algorithms
-- Data structure
+- Data structures
-- Database
+- Databases
 - Design patterns
 - Coding
 - Linux
-- SE Fundamentals
+- Software Engineering Fundamentals
 - Operating systems
 - Computer architecture
 - Computer networks
 - APIs
-- Mathematics for CS
+- Mathematics for Computer Science
 - Python
 - Python frameworks
-- JS
+- JavaScript
-- JS frameworks
+- JavaScript frameworks
-- Security for back end
+- Security for back-end systems
 - Distributed Systems
 - System Design
 - And more...